 Then a few years ago, it came clear that Facebook was requiring advertising payments for Pages to get seen enough to make a difference.
 I found myself posting less and less and feeling drained by the idea of managing ads in there.
 I know it works great for some but it’s not how I want to spend my time, at least not right now.

 One thing that continues to feel true is that I like posting there occasionally when a flash hits me and it’s an easy place to share a new idea.
 Even if only a few people see it, that’s OK because it still helped me form my thoughts that might turn into blog posts later.

 So here I am, on the fence again about having a Facebook Page.
 I’ve come full circle.
-The decision for today is to keep up my Facebook group community for introverts, and to keep the Page but in a somewhat light or dormant mode.
+The decision for today is to keep the Page but in a somewhat light or dormant mode.